Routes

 httproute.gateway.networking.k8s.io/canary-route created

 3. Optional: To test connectivity with the Gateway and HTTPRoute, deploy two test applications using Deployments and Services.
-Here, we define two example applications using the hashicorp/ettp-echo Docker container image.
+Here, we define two example applications using the hashicorp/http-echo Docker container image.
 They will each receive HTTP traffic on port 5678 and respond with text indicating receipt of the request.

 Note that the Services are named blue and green, the same Service names you specified when you defined your HTTPRoute in the previous steps, both listening on port 80, which you defined in the HTTPRoute as well.
-This is how the HTTPRoute knows what Service to route to.
+This is how the HTTPRoute knows the Service to route to.

 apps.yaml